 The US-based National Institute of Standards and Technology (NIST) has provided valuable guidance on password security.
 Their research shows that when it comes to creating secure passwords, length, uniqueness and non-predictability together are the key factors and should be considered as the “new” complexity factor.
 The developments show that instead of focusing solely on complex combinations in terms of difficult to remember combinations, prioritizing the factors password length, uniqueness and non-predictability delivers the new complexity criterion and enhances password security.

-This logic is quite sound, as longer passphrases are more difficult to crack and easier for individuals to remember compared to a random assortment of characters.
+This logic is quite sound and is also used for longer passphrases, which are harder to crack and easier for individuals to remember compared to a random assortment of characters.
 In fact, NIST has even offered several other recommendations for organizations to consider implementing.
 Some of these suggestions include:

 - The uppercase, lowercase, or special characters criteria should not be enforced.
 It is not necessary and won’t affect the security of a password.